 The Wall Street Journal cleverly uses Facebook Messenger to deliver stock quotes at customized alert times.
 You can compare companies, get live stock quotes, research company information and more.
 This builds the brand up and gives it an authority that is unmatched in the industry.

-As mentioned, the emphasis on chatbots is on creating a conversational flow that not only makes sense, but that is engaging, compelling, and actually results in a user learning something new, buying an item and having their concerns or queries addressed effectively.
+As mentioned, when you create chatbots, you build emphasize a conversational flow that not only makes sense, but that is engaging, compelling, and actually results in a user learning something new, buying an item and having their concerns or queries addressed effectively.

 It's an increasingly popular tool that brands should be leveraging to boost customer service, drive conversions and keep their audience happy.

-Chatbots are the features of the future -- with more businesses embedding these bots into their websites, apps, messaging platforms and more.
+Chatbots are the features of the future -- with more businesses working to create chatbots for websites, apps, messaging platforms and more.

 They work to alleviate consumers stresses, transform consumer opinions and lead users on their journey.
-And with the number of consumers already willing and happy to accept chatbots, your business needs to jump on the bandwagon or get left behind.
+With the number of consumers already willing and happy to accept a chatbot design, your business needs to jump on the bandwagon or get left behind.